MariamTareq2211/Logistics-Performance-Pipeline/README.md

 - Ingests the Olist Brazilian e-commerce dataset (customers, sellers, orders, order items) from MySQL into HDFS via Sqoop.
 - Cleans and standardizes raw records into a validated Silver layer using PySpark.
 - Models the data into a Kimball-style star schema (Gold layer) purpose-built to answer one question: **did the order arrive on time, and why or why not?**
-- Serves the warehouse through Hive external tables for KPI analysis.
+- Creates and loads the Hive external tables over the Gold layer as part of the same automated run, so the warehouse is immediately query-ready with no manual step in between.
 - Runs unattended, end-to-end, on a schedule via a bash + cron orchestration layer.

 The result is a reproducible logistics analytics warehouse capable of measuring on-time delivery rate, shipping cost efficiency, and regional delivery performance.